Seth Jacobson

 Bio

 I received my undergraduate degree in Applied and Engineering Physics from Cornell University in 2008.
-While at Cornell, I worked on high-pressure studies of water ice using density functional theory and measuring the orbits of Kuiper Belt objects.
-I then did a masters and PhD in Astrophysical and Planetary Sciences from the University of Colorado at Boulder in 2010 and 2012, respectively.
+While at Cornell, I worked on high-pressure studies of water ice using density functional theory and measuring the binary orbits of Kuiper Belt objects.
+I then did an MS (2010) and PhD (2012) in Astrophysical and Planetary Sciences at the University of Colorado at Boulder.
 My graduate research focused on understanding how non-gravitational effects on binary small bodies like asteroids and comets alter their long-term evolution.
-From there, I spent nearly five years working jointly between a French astronomical institute, the Observatoire de la Côte d'Azur, and a German geological laboratory, the Bayerisches Geoinsitut.
+From there, I spent nearly five years working jointly between a French astronomical institute, Observatoire de la Côte d'Azur, and a German geological laboratory, Bayerisches Geoinsitut.
 In Europe, I combined astronomy and geology to build sophisticated models for terrestrial planet formation.
 Afterwards, I was on the faculty at Northwestern for two short years before moving to MSU in 2019.
 At MSU, I lead the Planetary Makerspace.

 Courses